Advitiya-yadav/CustomerChurnProject/README.md

 ## 🔮 Future Improvements

-* Add more behavioral features (Contract Type, Internet Service, etc.)
+* Will add more categorial features and encode them to give a better model output (Contract Type, Internet Service, etc.)
-* Show churn probability instead of just Yes/No
-* Handle class imbalance more explicitly
+* Handle class imbalance using SMOTE
-* Deploy the app on a cloud platform
+* Deploy the app on a cloud platform like AWS

 ---